-Lanolin is the the naturally occurring oil in sheep and other wool producing animals that is also available as a commercial product.
+Lanolin is the naturally occurring oil in sheep and other wool producing animals that are also available as a commercial product.
 And is the key to restoring wool products back to their previous state.

-There are several threads on Backpacking Light that gave a good description of how to rehab wool clothing; I thought I’d condense the threads into one blog post. 🙂
+There are several threads on Backpacking Light that gave a thorough description of how to rehab wool clothing; I thought I’d condense the threads into one blog post. 🙂

 - Woolite – Your standard detergent found most anywhere

-- Lanolin – Lanolin is found in most health food stores.
+- Lanolin – Lanolin is found in most health-food stores and online.
 My local Vitamin Cottage sold it for about $8.
 Both the container and feel of lanolin is very similar to Sno-Seal.

 - Wash Bucket